girlscript/winter-of-contributing/DSA/6.1 Trees/1. Introduction to Trees/README.md

 * Tree is a recursive data structure.
 * In a tree with n Nodes, there are exactly n-1 links or edges.
 * Height and Depth of a tree may or may not be same.
-* In tree we can only go in one direction. i.e, In above example, from Node P we can go to Node R, but from Node R we cannot go to Node P.
+* In tree we can only go in one direction. i.e, In above example, from Node A we can go to Node C, but from Node C we cannot go to Node A.

 ## Applications: